 Based on these analyses, the TEMP experiment, for which the temperature field was nudged together with the wind field, was performed.
-The vertical profiles of global root mean square difference (RMSD) of geopotential height between the experiments and the forcing (R2) are shown in Figure 3.
-The values at 500 hPa level are also shown in Table 1.
-As expected, large-scale systematic bias in the stratosphere was reduced and the global RMSDs are dramatically reduced compared to CTL.
+The vertical profiles of global root-mean-square difference (RMSD) of geopotential height between the experiments and the forcing (R2) are shown in Fig. 3.
+The values at the 500-hPa level are also shown in Table 1.
+As expected, large-scale systematic bias in the stratosphere was reduced and the global RMSDs are dramatically reduced relative to CTL.
 The RMSD also decreased in the entire troposphere.
 The departures of geopotential height from the reanalysis were about 5-10 m at all pressure levels, which is comparable to KK07 (about 2-7 m).

-The TEMP experiment was first thought to be the best setting for global downscaling, but it was later discovered that the model significantly overestimated the global precipitation (3.16mm/day in R2, vs. 3.55mm/day in TEMP).
-The cause of the overestimation is thought to be due to inconsistencies between the moisture distributions in the Global reanalysis and the model parameterizations (convection, boundary layer and radiation) used in the current GSM, possibly involving an interaction with topography.
+The TEMP experiment was first thought to be the best setting for global downscaling, but it was later discovered that the model significantly overestimated the global precipitation (3.16 mm day-1 in R2 vs 3.55 mm day-1 in TEMP).
+The cause of the overestimation is thought to be due to inconsistencies between the moisture distributions in the global reanalysis and the model parameterizations (convection, boundary layer, and radiation) used in the current GSM, possibly involving an interaction with topography.
 Based on this supposition, we experimented with the downscaling by entirely removing the nudging and correction of moisture from TEMP (experiment NoQ).
-It was found that the RMSD stayed as low as the TEMP experiments, but the precipitation was reduced to 3.03mm/day, much closer to the Reanalysis.
-The very little difference in the RMSD of geopotential height indicates that the specific humidity is more or less passively determined by the dynamical field and nudging of moisture is unnecessary, or even harmful for inconsistent physical and dynamical processes.
+It was found that the RMSD stayed as low as the TEMP experiments, but the precipitation was reduced to 3.03 mm day-1, much closer to the reanalysis.
+The very small difference in the RMSD of geopotential height indicates that the specific humidity is more or less passively determined by the dynamical field and nudging of moisture is unnecessary, or even harmful for consistent physical and dynamical processes.

-Finally, we found that the kinetic energy spectra of TEMP and NoQ are similar to those of CTL (see Figure 1), as is humidity (figure not shown), indicating that the nudging of temperature and no-correction of specific humidity did not cause any dynamical distortion.
-Even though the experiments were performed with short-term simulations, these high resolution model responses most likely apply to longer integrations.
-Thus the NoQ setting was chosen as the default for the global downscaling.
+We also found that the kinetic energy spectra of TEMP and NoQ are similar to those of CTL (see Fig. 1), as is humidity (figure not shown), indicating that the nudging of temperature and non-correction of specific humidity did not cause any dynamical distortion.
+Even though the experiments were performed with short-term simulations, these high-resolution model responses most likely apply to longer integrations.
+Thus, the NoQ setting was chosen as the default for the global downscaling.

-The determination of the nudging coefficient, the choice of critical scale, particularly the difference in zonal and meridional directions, and the selection of nudging variables are somewhat empirically made in this study, based on many experiments.
-The results of those experiments are summarized in the Appendix.
+The determination of the nudging coefficient; the choice of critical scale, in particular the difference in zonal and meridional directions; and the selection of nudging variables are somewhat empirically made in this study, based on many experiments.
+The results of those experiments are summarized in the appendix.